agbrs/agb/book/src/pong/03_sprites.md

 # Making the sprite move

+The GBA renders to the screen one pixel at a time a line at a time from left to right.
+After it has finished rendering to each pixel of the screen, it briefly pauses rendering before starting again.
+This period of no drawing is called `vblank`, which stands for the 'vertical blanking interval'.
+There is also a 'horizontal blanking interval', but that is outside of the scope of this book.

-As mentioned before, you should `.commit()` your sprites only during `vblank` which is the (very short) period of time nothing is being rendered to screen.
+You should `.commit()` your sprites only during this `vblank` phase, because otherwise you may end up moving a sprite during the rendering which could cause tearing of your objects[^hblank].
-`agb` provides a convenience function for waiting until this happens called `agb::display::busy_wait_for_vblank()`.
+`agb` provides a convenience function for waiting until the right moment called `agb::display::busy_wait_for_vblank()`.
 You shouldn't use this is a real game (we'll do it properly later on), but for now we can use this to wait for the correct time to `commit` our sprites to memory.

-Making the sprite move 1 pixel every frame (so approximately 60 pixels per second) can be done as follows:
+Making the sprite move 1 pixel every frame (so 60 pixels per second) can be done as follows:

 ```rust
 // replace the call to object.commit() with the following: